JoeRoddy/bridg-expo-2/readme.md

 ### Bridg - React Native Starter

-This example uses Netlify cloud functions as the execution environment for where Bridg executes DB queries.
+This example uses Netlify cloud functions as the execution environment for running DB queries.
+(We need a secure place for Bridg to talk to the DB)

-Push your schema to your DB:
+### Push your schema to your DB:

 1. Add a DB connection string to `.env`
-   - You can add `.env` to your `.gitignore` to prevent your DB string from getting to your repo
+   - You can add `.env` to your `.gitignore` now
 2. `npm run prisma:push`

-Configuring Bridg with Netlify:
+### Configuring Bridg with Netlify:

-1. Clone/fork this repository and push it to github as a new project
+1. Clone/fork this repository and push it to Github as a new project
 2. Create a Netlify account if you don't have one yet: https://netlify.com
 3. Install Netlify CLI: `npm install netlify-cli -g`
 4. Create a Netlify project: `ntl init`